puppetlabs-toy-chest/puppetlabs-aws/README.md

 *Optional* Region in which to launch the route table.
 For valid values, see [AWS Regions](http://docs.aws.amazon.com/general/latest/gr/rande.html#ec2_region).

 #####`routes`
-*Required* Individual routes for the routing table.
-Accepts an array like:
+*Optional* Individual routes for the routing table.
+Accepts an array of 'destination_cidr_block' and 'gateway' values:

 ~~~
 routes => [